IgorFIE/getoutofmypersonalspace/README.md

 If you don't manage your social distance your anxiety bar will rise so keep it low!!!

+You can play the game here [Get Out Of My Personal Space](https://igorfie.gitlab.io/getoutofmypersonalspace/)

 This game was created for the [2021 js13kGames](https://js13kgames.com/) where the theme was `SPACE`.

 ### Setup